 Are you using the permanent filter that came with your Ninja Coffee Bar?
 Sediment is common with this filter, as the Ninja retains more natural coffee oils to improve the brew’s flavor.
 Using a #4 paper cone filter will remove the sediment.

 Each time you try to clean your Ninja Coffee Bar, it starts and then stops at some point.
 The clean light is always on, taunting you.

 To fix this issue, turn off your Ninja Coffee Bar and let it cool down.
 Then unplug it.
 Check the metal prongs for a date code, which should be four digits long.
 If your code features numbers 26 through 52 for the first two digits and the last two digits are 16, you can follow this troubleshooting method.
 For everyone else, we’d again suggest the Ninja Support Center.

-First, pour water into the water reservoir to the max, adding white vinegar.
+First, pour water into the water tank to the max, adding white vinegar.
 Next, select Full Carafe, then press Clean.
 The hourlong countdown will begin.
 Leave your Ninja Coffee Bar for the next 60 minutes.

 When you come back, the clock will read FLUSH, which is telling you to begin the Flush Cycle.
 Do this no later than 15 minutes after running the cleaning cycle.
 To flush the system, remove the water from the water reservoir and carafe.
 Then refill the water reservoir to the top with only water.
 Restore the carafe, which should be empty.

 When you press Clean, the Flush cycle will begin.
 This takes eight minutes.
 Then the clean light will thankfully turn off!